csswizardry/csswizardry.github.com/_posts/2022-08-24-measure-what-you-impact-not-what-you-influence.md

 </head>
 ```

-This way, we can refactor and measure our `head` time without also measuring the
+This way, we can refactor and measure our `head` time in isolation without also
-many other metrics that comprise First Paint.
-In fact, I do that [on this
+measuring the many other metrics that comprise First Paint.
+In fact, I do that
+[on this
 site](https://github.com/csswizardry/csswizardry.github.com/blob/4cd8e456df9c9793879cd898f9871c631b8a1bf0/_includes/head.html#L102-L105).

 ## Signal vs. Noise